 – I used a yellow bell pepper here because I like the color, but red, yellow or orange would all work great.
 I avoid green pepper in this recipe as it seems too bitter to me, but if you prefer that flavor go ahead and add one in.

-– Use veggie broth and omit the honey to make this dish completely vegan.
-The honey is used to balance out the acidity of the tomatoes and adds a negligible amount of sugar to the dish.
+– If your tomato sauce tastes too acidic, add 2-3 teaspoons of honey (or sugar) to balance out the acidity of the tomatoes—it adds a negligible amount of sugar to the dish.
 Omit it if desired.